Analysis | 4 takeaways from Ketanji Brown Jackson’s confirmation hearing

 She added: “This is incredibly offensive and condescending.
 Let me be clear: Your nomination is about not about filling a quota.
 It is about time.”

-Earlier in the process, GOP Judiciary Committee members Josh Hawley (R-Mo.) and Ted Cruz (R-Tex.) had echoed similar criticisms of Biden’s promise, but neither opted to resurface them during their opening statements.
+Earlier in the process, GOP Judiciary Committee members Hawley and Ted Cruz (R-Tex.) had echoed similar criticisms of Biden’s promise, but neither opted to resurface them during their opening statements.
 It was perhaps a sign that such rhetoric was more aimed at stirring up the base than a serious attempt to go after this nominee — or perhaps that they had been prevailed upon to tread lightly, as Democrats prepared to confirm the first Black woman in the court’s history.

 The diversity rebuttal